EyreFree/EFResume/README.md

 5. Commit and push local change to remote;
 6. Go to GitHub and open `GitHub Pages` in setting, use `/docs` as the root path, then you can get your online resume and get the URL at the same time.
 7. Good luck & Enjoy it，👍

+PS: if you get a `dyld: Library not loaded: @rpath/libswiftCore.dylib` error, see [this](https://stackoverflow.com/questions/55357154/dyld-library-not-loaded-rpath-libswiftcore-dylib-problem-with-new-xcode-10-2).

 ## Author